thomaswiemann/civ/README.md

 ```

 Since correct classification requires very few observations per
-instrument, CIV is nearly identical to the infeasible orcle estimator
+instrument, CIV is nearly identical to the infeasible oracle estimator
 that presumes knowledge of the low-dimensional optimal instrument Z0:

 ``` r